kusti8/proton-native/docs/README.md

 On mobile, it used to be hard to build beatiful cross-platform apps.
 Then React Native came along, giving us a seamless way to build user interfaces and manage state in code, all while doing it cross platform.

 On desktop, there is no such tool.
-You can create a GUI using something like Qt, but the code to make it is messy and unorganized.
+You can create a GUI using something like Qt, but for people who are used to the React workflow and JSX, there currently isn't an alternative.
-Having made a very large GUI myself, it gets very cumbersome to manage all of that.

 Some of you might be saying that you could do it in Electron.
 It's a good tool, but it brings in a lot of overhead, running a full webbrowser to manage a small GUI, while Proton Native can do the same, using native tools, with a smaller size and with less resource usage.